KabbAmine/gulp-vim/README.md

 Plug 'KabbAmine/gulp-vim'
 ```

-This is not mandatory, but the plugin can use [Tpope's Dispatch plugin](https://github.com/tpope/vim-dispatch) if its installed (**P.S:** This integration will be removed in the future versions, the `g:gv_custom_cmd` will replace it).
+This is not mandatory, but the plugin can use [Tpope's Dispatch plugin](https://github.com/tpope/vim-dispatch) if its installed (**P.S:** This integration will be removed in the future versions, the `g:gv_custom_cmd` is a better choice).

 Usage
 ---------